Atlanta Truck Accident Lawyer

 Liability After a Truck Accident in Georgia

 Truck drivers typically operate commercial vehicles, so they tend to have special insurance (depending on the load they’re carrying).
 Companies that employ truck drivers also generally have liability insurance as well.
-If a truck driver’s negligent behavior behind the wheel leads to an accident that injures other people, the truck accident victims can hire at Atlanta truck accident lawyer and hold both the truck driver and his or her employer responsible.
+If a truck driver’s negligent behavior behind the wheel leads to an accident that injures other people, the truck accident victims can hire an Atlanta truck accident lawyer and hold both the truck driver and his or her employer responsible.
 Victims can hold a truck driver liable for negligent behavior or lapses in judgment, while the company that employs the driver can be liable for negligent hiring, training or supervision.
 Sometimes, faulty parts within the truck itself can malfunction and cause an accident.
 In this case, the part manufacturer or person responsible for maintaining the vehicle may be held liable for damages.

 The Dixon Firm, P.C. | Trusted Atlanta Truck Accident Attorneys

 Contact The Dixon Firm, P.C. to see if you believe you have grounds for a claim following a truck accident in Georgia.
 But whether you hire us or someone else, do so QUICKLY, as the truck company and insurance company have likely already had someone at the scene gathering evidence.
 You need someone on your side working quickly and with diligence.
-Call our office at 404-733-1166 or by filling out our online contact form.
+Call our office at 888-DIXON-11 or by filling out our online contact form.

 “There are no words to adequately thank you for all you’ve done.”